Pool Sand Filter Maintenance

 6. After closing the tank, backwash for about 5 minutes and then set valve to "filter" position.

-If you use water softening chemicals there is the possibility that the life of your sand will be reduced.
-Keep this in mind if you choose to use these chemicals.
-If you are using a salt water system, water softening chemicals won't be required to achieve soft silky water!
+Keep in mind that if you use water softening chemicals there is the possibility that the life of your sand will be reduced.
+If you are using a salt water system, water softening chemicals won't be required to achieve soft silky water anyway so it's a good idea to stay clear of these products.
+If you find that sand isn't meeting your filter expectations you might consider adding a small amount of diatomaceous earth to your sand or consider using zeosand.

-Pool sand filter maintenance is the quickest and most straight forward maintenance you'll perform on any of the available filtration systems.
-The quality of filtration isn't as superior as a DE or cartridge filter but for the pool owner that wants to spend more time swimming and less time maintaining his pool, this could be the right choice.
+The pool sand filter maintenance routine is the quickest and most straight forward maintenance you'll perform on any of the available salt water pool filters.
+The quality of filtration isn't as superior as a D.E. or cartridge filters but for pool owners that wants to spend more time swimming and less time maintaining their pool they are a great choice.

 Disclaimer